 Whether the Minister has made decision to consider exercising the power to lift the bar is a question of fact.
 The onus is on the applicant to establish, on the balance of probabilities, that such a decision was made.

 Even though the Minister does not have a duty to consider whether to exercise the power given under s 46A(2), a Court declaration can be made if the assessor failed to observe the requirements of procedural fairness in carrying out the assessment.

 Where a process with a statutory basis affects a person’s rights or interests, the rules of procedural fairness will apply to the conduct of the assessment.
 This is because such inquiries will prolong the person’s detention.

 In XAD the applicant has to be notified of the Assessment was being conducted and invited to comment in relation to any aspect of the assessment , even though the Department had previously found the applicant was not a person to whom Australia had protection obligations, the Departmental officer who carried out the Assessment failed to observe the requirements of procedural fairness.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand Section 46A ministerial intervention request.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand Section 46A ministerial intervention request.

 041 222 4020 or WeChat: AUDvisa